Top 10 Wellness Destinations for 2026: From Bali to the Berkshires

 Cultural experiences add another layer of nourishment.
 Art galleries, music festivals, and creative workshops invite self-expression and inspiration, supporting emotional and mental wellbeing alongside physical rest.

-The Berkshires are especially appealing for travelers seeking a slower pace and a wellness experience that feels both restorative and culturally enriching.
+The Berkshires are great for travelers who want a slower pace and a wellness experience that is both relaxing and rich in culture.

 6. Kerala, India